jaimeulloa61/jaimeulloa61/README.md

 - 🌱 Currently learning more of the Embedded Programming Stack
 - 🥅 2021 Goals: Learn more Front-End tools
-- ⚡ Fun fact: I enjoy powerlifting and Biking
+- ⚡ Fun fact: I enjoy Powerlifting and Biking

 # TECH STACK
   ### Programming Languages [Recent]